Healthy Homes Assessment Taradale

 Taradale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Taradale and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Taradale and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Landlords and property managers must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.

-• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023